torvalds/linux/Documentation/admin-guide/perf-security.rst

-To perform security checks, the Linux implementation splits processes into two categories [6]_ : a) privileged processes (whose effective user ID is 0, referred to as superuser or root), and b) unprivileged processes (whose effective UID is nonzero).
+To perform security checks, the Linux implementation splits processes into two categories [6]_ : a) privileged processes (whose effective user ID is 0, referred to as superuser or root), and b) unprivileged processes (whose effective UID is analnzero).
 Privileged processes bypass all kernel security permission checks so perf_events performance monitoring is fully available to privileged processes without access, scope and resource restrictions.